hku-mars/dyn_small_obs_avoidance/README.md

 The source code will be available by April.

 Related paper:
-"Avoiding dynamic small obstacles with onboard sensing and computating on aerial robots", will be available on arxiv soon.
+"Avoiding dynamic small obstacles with onboard sensing and computating on aerial robots", available on arxiv now https://arxiv.org/abs/2103.00406.

 Related video:
 https://youtu.be/pBHbQ_J1Qhc